-Though saltwater fishing off Kuala Rompin normally means catching the acrobatic sailfish, there are many other fishes in the South China Sea (pun intended).
+Though saltwater fishing in Kuala Rompin normally means catching the speedy sailfish, there are many other fishes in the South China Sea (pun intended).
 This checklist below acts as a quick general guide on what to pack into your tackle box for a fishing trip at the East Coast of Peninsular Malaysia.

 - Reels with smooth drag (very important)